Johann Adam Schall von Bell: Life

 After the Ming-Qing Transition in 1644, Schall von Bell gained access to the newly installed Shunzhi Emperor and became one of his trusted counsellors.
 He was made a mandarin and held an important post in connection with the mathematical school: Director of the Imperial Observatory and the Tribunal of Mathematics.

 His position enabled him to procure from the emperor permission for the Jesuits to build churches and to preach throughout the country.
 Thus Schall von Bell is indirectly credited with 500,000 Chinese that are said to have been baptised by Jesuit missionaries within fourteen years, making him a successful missionary.

 The Shunzhi Emperor died in 1661 and Schall von Bell's position started to erode.
 In 1664 he was challenged by Yang Guangxian and the Muslim astronomers, who accused him of planning a rebellion and of having wilfully miscalculated time and place of a funeral and in that way contributed to the death of Consort Donggo.
 Schall von Bell and other Jesuits, Ferdinand Verbiest included, were imprisoned.
 Schall von Bell had a stroke in prison.
 At trial, Verbiest spoke in his defence, but all were condemned to death.
 However, after an earthquake, the Jesuits were pardoned and only five Chinese Christians working in the astronomical office were executed.
 The Jesuits were exiled to Macau.
-Schall von Bell died within one year of his release.
+Schall von Bell died within one year of his release, on 15 August 1666.
 He was buried in the Jesuits' Zhalan Cemetery in Beijing.

 Yang Guangxian succeeded as the head astronomer at the court.
 Four years later, however, the young Kangxi Emperor replaced him with Verbiest, and von Bell's honours were fully restored.

 A collection of Schall von Bell's manuscripts was deposited in the Vatican Library.